Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 I would personally get there even a bit earlier just in case.

-Head up the stairs (or elevator), and go through the turnstile.
+Once you pass security, head up the stairs (or elevator), and go through the turnstile.

 Now you have one more huge escalator to go up and finally you will be at the entrance to the Vatican Museums.